-United Nations Convention on Rights of Persons with Disabilities
+United Nations Convention on Rights of Persons with Disabilities and Optional Protocol

 The Convention on the Rights of Persons with Disabilities is the first United Nations human rights treaty of the 21st century.
 It does not create new rights for disabled people.
 Instead, it builds on conventional understandings of what is required to implement existing human rights as they relate to disabled people.

 The Convention makes it explicit that States must ensure the full realisation of all human rights and fundamental freedoms for all disabled people, on an equal basis with others, and without discrimination of any kind on the basis of disability.
 This is already a feature of New Zealand law.

 New Zealand was a leader in negotiations on the Convention.
 We modelled the spirit of participation with disabled people through consultation on the evolving Convention text, and involvement of disability sector representatives in our delegations to the United Nations.
 This involvement of the disability sector has continued to be practiced by the government.
 We were able to use our experiences with implementing the New Zealand Disability Strategy to inform our contributions to the Convention process.

 New Zealand signed the Convention at the United Nations on 30 March 2007, and ratified it on 26 September 2008.

 All new legislation and policy should be consistent with the Convention, or New Zealand will be in breach of its obligations and subject to criticism by the United Nations Committee on the Rights of Persons with Disabilities.

 Government agencies will find the specific measures of the Convention useful to analyse and improve, where necessary, the current mechanisms for implementing policy that impacts on disabled people.
 It will also help to ensure that mainstream services are inclusive of disabled people and delivered in non-discriminatory ways.